FREQUENTLY ASKED QUESTIONS

 Q: What is a BSN degree?

 A: The bachelor of science in nursing degree (BSN) is a four-year, full-time program.
 Students complete approximately 2 years of prerequisite and degree requirement courses followed by 2 years in the nursing program if the student stays on track with course completion.
-Upon program completion, students are eligible to sit for the NCLEX-RN exam (Registered Nurse [RN] Exam).
+Upon degree completion, graduates are eligible to apply to take the NCLEX-RN exam (Registered Nurse [RN] Exam).
 This program is intended for students who do not hold an RN license.

 Q: Is there a time limit on how long ago prerequisite science support courses have been taken and can still be used to meet the entrance requirements to the program?

-A: Yes, science support courses (anatomy, microbiology, and chemistry) must be completed within 5 years of admission to the nursing program.
+A: No, science support courses (anatomy, microbiology, and chemistry) must be completed for admission into the program, but do not have a time requirement.

 Q: How do I know if a course that I’ve previously taken will meet the entrance requirements for the program?